Data Exploration

 Reality

-• Even a single feature has dozens of transformation paths
+• A single feature has dozens of paths

-• Multiply this by all features in your dataset
+• Multiply by all features in your dataset

-Solution: Use systematic workflows and tools (like Orange or sklearn pipelines) to manage complexity.
+Solution: Use systematic workflows (Orange, sklearn pipelines) to manage complexity.

 ML-Ready Data Types